2. Contact person

 In order to assert your rights described here, you can contact us at any time using the contact details given above.
 This also applies if you wish to receive copies of guarantees to prove an adequate level of data protection.

 Your inquiries regarding the assertion of data protection rights and our answers to them will be kept for documentation purposes for a period of three years and, in individual cases, for the assertion, exercise or defence of legal claims even beyond this period.
 The legal basis is Art.
 6 para.
 1 lit. f GDPR, based on our interest in defending against any civil law claims under Art.
 82 GDPR, avoiding fines under Art.
 83 GDPR and fulfilling our accountability under Art.
 5 GDPR.

-Finally, you have the right to complain to the data protection supervisory authority responsible for us.
-You may exercise this right before a supervisory authority in the Member State in which you are resident, your place of work or the place of the suspected infringement or any other data protection authority.
+Finally, you have the right to complain to a data protection supervisory authority.
+You may exercise this right especially before a supervisory authority in the Member State in which you are resident, your place of work or the place of the suspected infringement or any other data protection authority.
 In Berlin, the seat of Ratepay GmbH, is the competent supervisory authority: Berlin Commissioner for Data Protection and Freedom of Information, Friedrichstr.
 219, 10969 Berlin.